-4) While the roast is resting place roasting pan on stovetop over medium high heat.
-Stir in stock and wine scraping up the bits for the bottom of the pan.
+- While the roast is resting, place roasting pan on stove top over medium high heat.
+Stir in stock and wine, scraping up the bits from the bottom of the pan.
 Bring to a boil, then reduce heat to medium and allow au jus to reduce to about 1 cup.
 Whisk in butter and season to taste.

 - While au jus is reducing, slice roast thin on the bias.
 Serve and pass with au jus.

 Method Three: Sear & Indirect Heat for Gas or Char Grill

 - Heat char grill or get coals in grill very hot, 500° +.